Appeal to your representative Senators!

 LAUNDRY DETERGENTS:

 Ultra Ecos Free and Clear which does not contain Sodium Laurel Sulfate (SLS) but this is quite expensive.
-It is "ideal for HE machines."
+It is "ideal for HE machines".
+Seventh Generation Free and Clear has Sodium Laurel Sulfate but assures that it is safe.

 Or, make your own which is very easy and cost effective: